-The tax factor In recent years there have been two changes to property taxes that have had a notable impact on the market:
+In recent years there have been two changes to property taxes that have had a notable impact on the market:

 - Significant tax rises on second properties resulted in a large drop in the Buy-to-Let market.
 Consequently there is a surplus of starter homes on the market, with few first time buyers able to afford them.

 - Increases in Stamp Duty at the higher end of the market have given buyers pause for thought.
 A £2,000,000 house will now incur over £150,000 in tax.
 There is less movement in the upper quartile of the market as a result.